Russia accuses West of blackmail, stands firm on Syria

 MOSCOW Russia said on Monday it would block moves at the U.N.
 Security Council to extend a U.N. monitoring mission in Syria if Western powers did not stop resorting to "blackmail" by threatening sanctions against Damascus.

-Foreign Minister Sergei Lavrov staked out a tough position ahead of a two-hour long talk in Moscow with U.N. envoy Kofi Annan, dismissing international pressure on Russia and China to stop propping up Syrian President Bashar al-Assad.
+Foreign Minister Sergei Lavrov staked out a tough position before talks in Moscow with U.N. envoy Kofi Annan, dismissing international pressure on Russia and China to stop propping up Syrian President Bashar al-Assad.

 His comments are likely to dim Western diplomats' hopes that Moscow is trying to find a face-saving way to drop its support for Assad and accept that he should have no role in a transition.